cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 weekly.
 If this is a little optimistic for your taste, you can change the `interval` value to `"monthly"` to only check for updates once per month.

-If you want to go the opposite direction, you can also configure Dependabot to check for updates daily.
+If you want to go in the opposite direction, you can also configure Dependabot to check for updates daily.

 [Dependabot Interval Options](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuration-options-for-the-dependabot.yml-file#scheduleinterval){:target="_blank"}